JoaoVitorSBarbosa/accessibilityProject/README.md

-# accessibilityProject
+# Accessibility Project
-Accessibility project in java for visually impaired persons
+This is an accessibility project in java for visually impaired persons, that includes pc voice control